WandererTom/wanderertom.github.io/content/NPCs/The Great Mage of Netheria.md

 ---
+aliases:
-title: The Great Mage of Netheria
+  - The Great Mage
-draft: false
+type: NPC
 tags:
+  - Netherian
+  - Mage
+traits:
+  - mysterious
+  - powerful
+description: The mysterious great mage. hook or quirk: Not what they seem.
+motivations:
+  - redemption
+  - fear
+encountered: false
 ---
 A legendary powerful mage responsible for [[The Rending]].
 Few, if any, know the mage's true identity.